C24 H17 Br Cl2 F N3 O5 S

-Additional clinical trials of elsulfavirine have also been completed or are planned, including a Phase 1b trial (NCT03730311) that is investigating the safety and of a less frequent (weekly) oral dose of elsulfavirine in healthy adults without HIV.10
+Additional clinical trials of elsulfavirine have also been conducted, including a Phase 1b trial (NCT03730311) that is investigating the safety and of a less frequent (weekly) oral dose of elsulfavirine in healthy adults without HIV.10

 What side effects might elsulfavirine cause?